Sales pipeline generation: your best defense against end-of-quarter panic

 Track sales pipeline generation weekly.
 Not monthly.
 Weekly.

-When I talk about tracking sales pipeline generation, knowing and tracking these 4 things on a weekly basis:
+When I talk about tracking sales pipeline generation, you need to be knowing and tracking these 4 things on a weekly basis:

-- Whether you’re pacing to hit future targets
+- Whether you are pacing to hit future targets.

-If you can’t answer those four questions at week’s end, you’re flying blind.
+If you cannot answer those four questions at week’s end, you are flying blind.

-If you can, however, you’ll be able to:
+If you can, however, you will be able to spot problems months before they occur.

-- Spot problems MONTHS before, so you can adjust marketing budgets, outbound activity, or partner programs before the panic hits.
+This allows you to adjust marketing budgets, outbound activity, or partner programs before the panic hits.

 The simple math behind sales pipeline generation success